TYPES OF FINANCIAL AID

-The Texas Equalization Grant is available to students that meet Texas Residency Rules for state aid, demonstrate financial need, and are enrolled at least three-quarter time.
+The Texas Equalization Grant is available to students that meet Texas Residency Rules for state aid, demonstrate financial need, and enrolled at least three-quarter time.
 Maximum annual award amounts vary and are determined by the Texas Legislature.

 The Federal Work-Study (FWS) Program is a student employment program funded by the Federal Government and designed to assist students in financing their post-secondary education.
-The Federal government supplies post-secondary schools with limited amount of federal funds to assist students with exceptional need as determined by the Free Application for Federal Student Aid (FAFSA).
+The Federal government supplies post-secondary schools with a limited amount of federal funds to assist students with exceptional need as determined by the Free Application for Federal Student Aid (FAFSA).
 Eligible students may be awarded FWS as part of their financial aid package upon review and hire.
 There are both on-campus and off-campus student employment opportunities available.

 • Federal Student Loans

 There are two types of Federal Student Loans you can receive while attending South Texas College of Law Houston.

 Federal Direct Unsubsidized Stafford Loans are available to eligible law students who apply for federal aid using the Free Application for Federal Student Aid (FAFSA).
 Students may qualify for up to $10,250 every semester.
 Interest begins accruing following disbursement.
 Borrowers receive a six-month grace period, following graduation or withdrawal, before repayment begins.

 Federal Direct Graduate PLUS Loans are available to students who do not have adverse credit.
 Students may borrow up to the cost of attendance, minus the Unsubsidized Stafford Loan.
 There is no grace period on this loan; however, there is an automatic six-month deferment.